Walts62/ActiveDirectoryHomeLab/README.md

 <img src="https://i.imgur.com/5trsCbF.png" height="40%" width="40%" alt="ADDS_Client Steps"/>
 <br />
 <br />
-After adding a new scope to the DHCP, it needs to be authorized DHCP to respond to client requests
+After adding a new scope to the DHCP, it needs to be authorized to respond to client requests
 <br />
 <br />
 Authorization:  <br/>